 - 1. Only after the Committee reaches a decision on the results of the Comprehensive Exam should students be notified.
-Typically this should occur within about three weeks of the examination date. - The comprehensive examination committee chair will be responsible for notifying students of the examination results in a timely manner.
-Other Committee members - 3.
-After a student successfully completes the written and oral components of the comprehensive examination, the com- Dissertation Defense prehensive examination committee chair will be responsible for notifying the Troy University Dean of the School of Graduate School.
+Typically this should occur within about three weeks of the examination date. - 2.
+The comprehensive examination committee chair will be responsible for notifying students of the examination results in a timely manner.
+Other Committee members should treat all exam information in the strictest confidence. - After a student successfully completes the written and oral components of the comprehensive examination, the comprehensive examination committee chair will be responsible for notifying the Troy University Dean of the Graduate School.